Tips for Natural Birth in a Hospital Setting

 - Request to move around and shift positions, walk, and be comfortable.

-- Ask for a birthing ball.
+- Ask for a birthing ball or purchase your own to bring with you.

 - Request that any extra personnel not be allowed in the room